Words in the wind: letter carried away in Ky. tornadoes returns home - NewsBreak

 Possessions like those letters were literally scattered to the wind.
 People as far away as Indiana started to find photos and other mementos lost in the storm.

-They began to flood the Quad State Tornado Found Items Facebook page , hoping to reconnect them with their owners.
-Strangers from hundreds of miles away were helping those affected by the tornadoes recover their belongings — pieces of their lives they feared were gone forever.
+They began to flood the Quad State Tornado Found Items Facebook page, hoping to reconnect them with their owners.
+Strangers from hundreds away were helping those affected by the tornadoes recover their belongings — pieces of their lives they feared were gone forever.

 It was one of the notes written to Kylie during chemotherapy, more than a decade ago.
 Sisk said the words take on a different meaning in the aftermath of the tornadoes.